AA-IT-WebTechCourse/webshopproject2023-RashedulAlam/README.md

 npm install
 npm run dev
 ```
+**note:** sometimes during running application on development mode requires browser refresh only for the first time incase any error due to bug on nextjs or webpack however on production running there were no error.
+It was observed sporadically.

 #### 7. Validate the successful running servers
 - http://localhost:3000 on browser will show the UI of webshop
 - http://localhost:8000/swagger will show the Open API documentation for backend